ainhougar/CollaborativeTools/01.Git Repository Set-Up/Z-Going Beyond/A-Using .gitignore (To be improved).md

 ## Using .gitignore

 **Working across systems**

-Software systems create **configuration files** (cache etc) that support processing of the files that we created.
-These configuration files are **specific to operating systems**; they also follow different file extension nomenclature.
+Software systems create **configuration files** (cache etc) that support processing of the manually created files.
+Softwares may not always use configuration files that run in the background.
+Scenarios when they are required include third-party applications accessing/operating on files such as, Google Drive Synching.

+When these configuration files are created, we note that they are **specific to operating systems (Windows VS MacOs**; they also follow different file extension nomenclature.
 - Windows creates files with **".ini" extensions** &
 - MacOs creates files with the **".DS_Store"** extension.

-In order to **push/pull across system software**, we will have to indicate GitHub to ignore files with these extensions.
-For that, we create a ".gitignore" note file, where we specify that these files need to be ignored in the throughout the file cloning operation.
+In order to **push/pull a repository that undergoes third-party operations on different system softwares** (i.e: Two individuals have enabled Google Synching of repository on different System softwares **-not the best example however-**), we will have to indicate GitHub specific configuration files that would ran into conflicts when pushing/pulling.
+We will identify these files by their extensions (among probably other features).
+Then, we will create a ".gitignore" note file, where we will specify that these files need to be ignored in the Git committing process.
 We can write something like this:

 ![[Screenshot 2025-06-26 161225 1.png]]